LeaVerou/lea.verou.me/2025/user-effort/index.md

 <figcaption>

 Filtering UIs are another big category of long-tail UIs, and they involve so many tradeoffs and tough design decisions you could literally write a book about just them.
-Airbnb’s filtering UI here is definitely making an effort to make simple things easy with (personalized! 😍) shortcuts and complex things possible via more granular controls.
+Airbnb’s filtering UI here is definitely making an effort to make _simple things easy_ with (personalized! 😍) shortcuts and _complex things possible_ via more granular controls.
 </figcaption>
 </figure>

 ## It’s all about the curve { #curve }

-Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (again from the user's perspective, nothing to do with implementation complexity), and the vertical axis the cognitive and/or physical **effort** users need to expend to accomplish their task using a given interface.
+Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (from the user's perspective), and the vertical axis the cognitive and/or physical **effort** users need to expend to accomplish their task using a given interface.

 Following Kay’s maxim guarantees these two points: